devinhughes/Rotten_tomatoes_project/README.md

 - tomatometer top fresh critic ratings <br>
 - tomatometer rotten critic ratings <br>
 <br>
 The goal of this project is to understand what features will help us determine which movies will receive a tomato status of fresh or rotten.
 We will use tomato status as our target for our model.
-We hope to construct a model that will accurately predict tomato status for future movies.
+We hope to construct a model that will accurately predict tomato status for future movies. <br>

 ## Team Members

 - Briana Brown